lottadot/jiratools/README.md

 #### Description

-A macOS command line program to change the status of a [JIRA](https://www.atlassian.com/software/jira) ticket (and optionally post a comment to the ticket).
+A macOS command line program to change the status of [JIRA](https://www.atlassian.com/software/jira) ticket(s) (and optionally post a comment to the ticket).

 #### Why?